Please enter your name, email and zip code below to sign up!

 The Salvation Army of Omaha is here to help survivors of natural and personal disasters by providing food and hydration, emergency shelter, material assistance and emotional and spiritual support.

 During the Flood of 2019, The Salvation Army of Omaha provided more than 44,000 meals to survivors in the weeks and months after the flooding hit.
-Food and water is usually the greatest need for survivors and relief workers at the scene of a disaster.
+Food and water are usually the greatest need for survivors and relief workers impacted by a disaster.
 Food is prepared and served at a nearby Salvation Army worship or service center or on location via one of our mobile kitchens.
 We also set up meal stations near busy work sites or in community buildings where neighbors and volunteers gather for counseling and support.

-In survivors' time of greatest need, we provide clean, safe shelter in our worship and service centers, as well as in local churches, schools and other temporary facilities.
+We provide clean, safe shelter for survivors in our worship and service centers, as well as in local churches, schools and other temporary facilities.
 When the best option is a short-term hotel stay, we cover the bill.
 Individuals and families can rest and be cared for as they figure out their next steps.

 During the Flood of 2019, The Salvation Army of Omaha opened three Disaster Resource Centers, distributed more than 100,000 items such as flood-relief kits and offered financial assistance to those who needed help.
 We help meet the physical needs of people who have lost virtually everything by providing clothing, personal hygiene items, household goods and more.
-When facing the daunting task of cleanup and long-term restoration, we distribute cleanup kits and supplies, coordinate volunteer rebuilding teams, and establish warehouses for reconstruction supplies, often being the last relief workers to leave a disaster area.
+We also aid the cleanup and long-term restoration process by distributing cleanup kits and supplies, coordinating volunteer rebuilding teams and establishing warehouses for the distribution of material goods.

 Turn your passion into action.
 Share these facts with your friends and

 followers to educate and inspire change.